How to Become a Real-Life Ghost Hunter | Reader's Digest

 Sorry Ghostbuster movie buffs, it's absolutely nothing like the films!

-Interview your client before you make a visitperfectlab/shutterstockGhost stories are nothing more than stories if you don’t have witnesses who experienced the account firsthand.
+perfectlab/shutterstockGhost stories are nothing more than stories if you don’t have witnesses who experienced the account firsthand.
 You may go to a haunted house and get a bunch of readings with your tools, but if “no one is having an experience then you can’t connect those readings,” says Auerbach.
 “We’re investigating people’s experiences.”
 Interviews before, during, and after a client visit are important because they help you gather information, find patterns, and figure out what research needs to be done on your end to explain this peculiar physical phenomenon.
 The best questions to ask include ones like: how long has it been occurring, what incidents are happening, when does it happen, do you know anything about the history of the house or building, did someone die here, etc. If you have multiple witnesses, make sure you interview them separately and together to ensure their experiences match up.
 Science reveals the true reason you're being haunted by ghosts!

 Content continues below ad